Dax, VP of Advertising for EnergyONE Solar, is a young voice in the solar energy field offering an alternate view on all topics solar.

 It's certainly wouldn't be easy, but this experiment proves that the U.S. would likely be able to bounce back from an attack or damage to our grid.

 The natural thing to wonder is "what can we do to improve our grid?"

 As it turns out, people have some great ideas.

-Though a full overhaul of our electrical grid is likely a long while away from even passing the idea phase, smaller steps are being taken as we speak to ensure our electrical transportation is secure in the future; at least a little bit better than it is now.
-For example, many powerlines are being moved underground, where they're not susceptible to being weather damaged.
-The end goal is to have as many powerlines underground as possible.
+Though a full overhaul of our electrical grid is likely a long while away from even passing beyond the idea phase, smaller steps are being taken as we speak to ensure our electrical transportation is secure in the future and at least a little bit better than it is now.
+For example, many power lines are being moved underground where they're less susceptible to being weather damaged.
+The end goal is to have as many power lines underground as possible.

 While we're not expecting any major changes any time in the near future, the subject of grid security has been heating up lately.
 It's possible this will spark an interest and, thus, action to be taken.
 Only time will tell.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.